entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/react.md

    cd microfrontends
    npx create-react-app simple-mfe --use-npm
    ```
-   Assign the same bundle name you chose when adding an MFE to overwrite that empty bundle folder.
+   Assign the same bundle name you chose when adding an MFE to overwrite the empty "simple-mfe" folder.

 2. From the MFE folder, start the app:
    ``` bash